Biohazardyee/courses/SUPINFO/Year 1/Courses/3AGIL/Agile Scrum.md

 Waterfall: A linear and sequential approach where each phase must be completed before the next begins.
 It is often inflexible and can lead to challenges if requirements change.

-Expression des besoins -> specification -> conception générale -> conception détaillée -> réalisation -> tests unitaires -> tests d'intégration -> validation/recette -> maintenance
+Expression des besoins -> spécification -> conception générale -> conception détaillée -> réalisation -> tests unitaires -> tests d'intégration -> validation/recette -> maintenance

 Agile: An iterative and incremental approach that emphasizes flexibility and customer collaboration.
-Agile allows for changes to be made throughout the development process, accommodating evolving requirements.
+Agile allows changes to be made throughout the development process, accommodating evolving requirements.

 ## Agile Methodologies